-- Visit the County Clerk’s Office in person to request a duplicate ballot (until 3pm on election night)
+- Visit the County Clerk’s Office in person to request a Replacement ballot (until 3pm on election night)

 If the signature on your mail in certificate envelope does not match the signature on your voter registration or if the voter forgot to sign their certificate envelope:

 We will contact you to correct this issue, which is called “curing your ballot.”
 You’ll receive a letter from the Board of Elections that you must sign and return immediately, along with a copy of your photo ID.